 Cogeneration facilities and small power production facilities that achieve the necessary federal standards can become a “Qualifying Facility” and be eligible for the rates and exemptions established in accordance with Section 210 of PURPA.
 NCUC Docket E-100, Sub 140 identifies the standard rates and contract terms for a Qualifying Facility.

-To obtain a Legal Enforceable Obligation (LEO) a QF must:
+To establish a Legal Enforceable Obligation (LEO), a QF must:

 - Self-certify at FERC as a Qualifying Facility

 - Make a commitment to sell the output of the facility to the utility pursuant to PURPA and via the use of the approved Notice of Commitment to Sell Form

 - Be in receipt of a Certificate of Public Convenience and Necessity (“CPCN”) or have filed a Report of Proposed Construction (“ROPC”)